Solomon117j/retail-management-system/PRODUCTION_READINESS_ASSESSMENT.md

 ## Current Status: **Not Ready for Production**

-Based on the information provided, your system is currently in a development state and requires significant work before it can be deployed to production.
+Based on the current configuration, your system has made progress on database migration but still requires significant work before it can be deployed to production.

 ## Critical Issues Requiring Attention

-### 1. Database Configuration ❌
+### 1. Database Configuration ✅
-- **Current**: SQLite (development database)
+- **Current**: PostgreSQL (production-ready database)
-- **Required**: PostgreSQL or MySQL for production
+- **Status**: Migration completed - configured for PostgreSQL with environment variables
-- **Action**: Migrate to a production-ready database system
+- **Action**: Verify connection and performance in production environment

 ### 2. Security Configuration ❌
 - **Current**: Development security settings